Man detained after standoff at Cerro Gordo housing complex

 Lopez also is accused of breaking into his ex-girlfriend's home Aug.
 26, stealing her car and damaging the back door of her home in the 1200 block of Cerro Gordo Road — the same address where police detained Lopez after Monday's standoff.

-"[Lopez] does not live at the residence, does not stay at the residence, and has never been on the lease," Lopez's girlfriend said, according to the complaint.
+"[Lopez] does not live at the residence, does not stay at the residence, and has never been on the lease," Lopez's ex-girlfriend said, according to the complaint.

 He was charged with breaking and entering, unlawful taking of a motor vehicle and residential burglary, online court records state.